Mwisaj/chiefengineers/README.md

-📘 Chief Engineering Website
+Chief Engineering Website
-🚀 Project Overview
+Project Overview

 Chief Engineering Website is a professional, responsive web application designed to showcase the expertise, services, and portfolio of a Chief Engineer.
-The site highlights skills, experience, projects, services offered, client testimonials, and contact information — all in a modern, clean, and user-friendly interface.
+The site highlights skills, experience, projects, services offered, and contact information — all in a modern, clean, and user-friendly interface.

 This project is perfect for engineers, technical professionals, or professionals who want a strong online presence.

-🧩 Features
+Features

 ✅ Responsive design (works on mobile, tablet & desktop) ✅ Clean modern layout with smooth navigation